🔍 공개 퀴즈 검색

 2. Writing the story very quickly

-4. Physical movement of objects
+4. Physical movement of objects in story

 What are the challenges of reading novels vs. short stories?